[Must-see for test takers] We'll teach you how to study for the AWS Certified SAA (Solutions Architect) exam!!

 The scope of the test is as follows:

-You probably won't understand even if you look at this, so you probably won't have any idea
+You probably won't understand this even if you read it, so you probably won't know anything about the services that might be tested lol.

-what services are likely to be tested on lol.
-So, based on what I've seen, heard, and experienced in passing, I'll introduce the services and functions that are likely to be tested on, as well as
+So, based on my experience of seeing and hearing things and passing the exam, I will introduce the services and functions that are likely to be tested, as well as

-the services and functions that you can remember to help you score points.
+the services and functions that you should remember to get points.

 VPC, Route53 (routing type), IAM, EC2, S3 (storage type), ELB (load balancer type), RDS (Aurora), SQS, EBS, EFS, CloudFront